IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_custom_resolver_secondary_zone.rst

     (Required for new resource) Enable/Disable the secondary zone

-  description (False, str, None)
+  instance_id (True, str, None)
-    Descriptive text of the secondary zone
+    (Required for new resource) The unique identifier of a service instance.

   resolver_id (True, str, None)
     (Required for new resource) The unique identifier of a custom resolver.

-  zone (True, str, None)
-    (Required for new resource) The name of the zone.

-  instance_id (True, str, None)
-    (Required for new resource) The unique identifier of a service instance.

   id (False, str, None)